 If you hire movers, they’ll place the furniture where asked.
 This way, you won’t need to handle lifting or dragging the heavy items yourself and risk hurting yourself and the floors.
 The movers will also reassemble everything, like beds and couches, for you.

 If doing it yourself, have a concrete idea of where you want everything.
 This way, you won’t have to spend time and energy constantly rearranging things.

 Get the beds, and major furniture pieces arranged and set up first, then move on to unpacking essential items needed in central parts of the house, like bathrooms and kitchen.
 Unpack clothing, books, records, and other Knick-knacks as you find the time.

 3. Rekey for security

-You must change locks within the first few days of moving in.
-It’s even better if you can do this right after you get keys to your new home.
+Another important checklist item for moving is to change the locks during the first few days after moving.
 Changing locks is vital because you can’t be entirely sure who has access to your property.
 The previous owner might have given duplicates to their family, former spouse, friends, etc. Rekeying is a one-time expense, and it will provide you with peace of mind knowing there won’t be any stranger coming into your property.